Integration GuidesReference Docs

 League Hierarchy

-Hierarchy updates will appear as they are updated in the database.
+Hierarchy updates appear as they are updated in the database.

 Pull daily or less, depending on your use case.